julien-arino/test-site/_posts/2023-02-05-R-on-raspberri-pi-and-more-than-128-threads.md

 categories: programming
 ---

 Does that title sound confusing?
 It should!
-Clearly, a 4 threaded Raspberry Pi (Pi for short from now on) is not subject to that annoying limitation baked in `R` that limits the number of sockets to 125+3.
+Clearly, a 4 threaded Raspberry Pi should not hit that annoying "feature" baked in `R` whereby the number of sockets is limited to 125+3.
 Except that yes, it can, when the Pi used as the head node on a cluster.

 ## The context